 Optimization

-We illustrate how to use the strategy step-by-step in our blog post How to Solve Optimization Problems in Calculus.
+We work through how to use our "Problem Solving Strategy: Optimization" step-by-step in our blog post How to Solve Optimization Problems in Calculus, one of our most popular posts.

 PROBLEM SOLVING STRATEGY: Optimization